Black and Gold Digital Edition: Week 5 - NewsBreak

 Black and Gold Digital Edition: Week 5

-Erie, Pennsylvania (WJET/WFXP/ YourErie.com ) — In this week’s Black and Gold Digital Edition, hosts Jay Puskar, Mike Fenner and Kent Urbanski discuss takeaways from Week 4, and what to expect for Week 5.
+Erie, Pennsylvania (WJET/WFXP/ YourErie.com ) — In this week’s Black and Gold Digital Edition, hosts Jay Puskar, Mike Fenner and Kent Urbanski discuss Week 5.

 The team talks takeaways from the game, in which we saw Kenny Pickett make his first appearance on the field in the regular season.

-The Steelers will take on the Buffalo Bills in Week 5 on Sunday, Oct.
+The Steelers will take on the Buffalo Bills on Sunday, Oct.
 9 at 1 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0